iandark/Python_BigOComplexity/readme.md

 ### 2. Linear O(n)
-This type algorithm will have a linear time complexity, and will run linearly with the input size.
+This type of algorithm will have a linear time complexity and will run linearly with the input size.

 ```python
 def linear(n):